lihaoyi/macropy/readme.md

 - Elements separated by `|`, for example `'+' | '-' | '*' | '/'`, attempt to match each of the options from left to right, and return the result of the first success.
 - Elements separated by `&`, for example `'[1234]'.r & '[3456]'.r`, require both sides succeed, and return the result of the left side.
 - `parser.rep` attempts to match the `parser` 0 or more times, returning a list of the results from each successful match.
 - `parser.rep1` attempts to match the `parser` 1 or more times, returning a list of the results from each successful match.
-If `parser` does not succeed at least once, `+parser` fails.
+If `parser` does not succeed at least once, `parser.rep1` fails.
 - `-parser` negates the `parser`: if `parser` succeeded (with any result), `-parser` fails.
 If `parser` failed, `-parser` succeeds with the result `""`, the empty string.
 - `parser * n` attempts to match the `parser` exactly `n` times, returning a list of length `n` containing the result of the `n` successes.
 Fails otherwise.
 - `parser.opt` matches the `parser` 0 or 1 times, returning either `[]` or `[result]` where `result` is the result of `parser`.